Kenzie needed a quick escape from real-life pressures, and found "The Sims 4." She now enjoys playing, writing, and YouTubing the game.

 Why Clutter Makes a Home

 What's so great about clutter?
-I don't mean clutter in a negative sense; I'm talking about the things that makes a house a home.
+I don't mean clutter in a negative sense; I'm talking about the things that make a house a home.
 Without common household objects like dish racks, toilet paper holders, collectibles, photographs, etc., Sims houses look barren and sad.
 Even if the furnishings are beautiful, without little decorative accents, realistic items, and personal touches, it just doesn't feel like a home.

 Clutter can be placed wherever you want: nightstands, tables, counters, shelves, bookcases, desks, walls or even floors.
 Just look around your own home—even if you're a neat and tidy minimalist you can probably find examples of clutter that make your space reflect what's unique about you.